tgamboalsmo/Project4/views/README.md

 associated to this listener into a normal function be called normall versus waiting for content loaded.
 Renamed to loadMovingPizzas().

-4 - loadMovingPizzas() and pizzaElementGenerator - was calling for the images/pizza.png
+5 - loadMovingPizzas() and pizzaElementGenerator - was calling for the images/pizza.png
 for each pizza.
 I set a new global variable to load it once, then each pizza will call that variable in the FOR loop.

-5 - FOR loop containing pizzasDiv.appendChild(pizzaElementGenerator(i)) - cut down the
+6 - FOR loop containing pizzasDiv.appendChild(pizzaElementGenerator(i)) - cut down the
 number of pizzas from 100 to 30.
 100 didn't seem practical or efficient.
 Users likely would scroll past the first 30 before deciding they might want to use a filter, if applicable.

-6 - loadMovingPizzas() - moved the querySelector outside of the FOR loop to only allow 1 query instead of 1 for each loop.
+7 - loadMovingPizzas() - moved the querySelector outside of the FOR loop to only allow 1 query instead of 1 for each loop.

-7 - updatePositions() - set up a value to be passed from calling function to identify if updatePositions() is being called from the initial load or scroll.
+8 - updatePositions() - set up a value to be passed from calling function to identify if updatePositions() is being called from the initial load or scroll.
 This is to resolve the FSL that was occurring during the initial load using the scrollTop method.
 The initial load doesn't really need scrollTop, so set it to 0.
 When the scroll listener calls this function, it will use scrollTop as normal.

-8 - for loop that calls pizzaElementGenerator() - moved the getElementbyID above the for loop.
+9 - for loop that calls pizzaElementGenerator() - moved the getElementbyID above the for loop.

-9 - updatePositions() - removed i % 5

 10 - querySelectxxxx - removed querySelector's and replaced with getElementsbyClassName, ID, etc

-11 - moved definition of variable to the outside of for loops
+11 - moved definition of variables to the outside of for loops

-12 - minified main.js

-13 - deferred the creation of the random pizzas until DOMContentLoaded as the pizzas are below the fold on initial load of the page.
+12 - deferred the creation of the random pizzas until DOMContentLoaded as the pizzas are below the fold on initial load of the page.

 CSS